Holmer Lake Primary School

 When a child moves from nursery/pre-school:

 The Headteacher holds a meeting for parents of children starting in Reception and there are induction visits for children in the second half of the Summer Term.
-This is also an opportunity for parent to discuss any concerns with the new class teacher and SENCO.
+This is also an opportunity for parent to discuss any concerns with the new class teacher and SENDCO.

-The EYFS Coordinator and SENCO usually visit the pre-school setting and this is an opportunity to discuss the special educational needs of the child and support needed.
+The EYFS Coordinator and SENDCO usually visit the pre-school setting and this is an opportunity to discuss the special educational needs of the child and support needed.
 Our transition plan allows for four visits prior to starting, however additional visits can be arranged if needed.

 If a child moves from another school or to another school